15. System

 • Indicator: NeoPixel RGB LED

-• Controls: Switch + Push Button
+• Controls: Push Button

 • Actuator: Servo Motor MG995

-• Optional: PM Sensor, Photoresistor
+• Optional: PM Sensor, Photoresistor (I didn't got the time to add these)

 Electronic architecture diagram showing connections between the XIAO ESP32-C6, ENS160+AHT21 sensors, NeoPixel, servo motor, battery, switch, and button

-Electronic architecture diagram — component connections and wiring overview.
+Electronic architecture diagram: component connections and wiring overview.

 Software Architecture